Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Background Related work

 \section{Background \& Related work}

-We review the key topics that are relevant to this work, especially focusing on (1) traditional optimization in HCI, (2) human-in-the-loop optimization (HILO), and the (3) techniques that augment Bayesian optimization with prior data for efficient interface adaptation.
+We review the key topics that are relevant to this work, especially focusing on model-based optimization in HCI, HILO, and the techniques that augment Bayesian optimization with prior data for efficient interface adaptation.